gbif/ipt/howToPublish.md

 To publish your data, follow these steps:

-1. Use this guide to determine what class of data you have
+1. Determine which of the [[four classes of biodiversity data|howToPublish#four-classes-of-biodiversity-data]] you have
 2. Register your organisation with GBIF by filling in this [form](http://www.gbif.org/publishing-data/how-to-publish#/intro)
 3. Use this guide to construct your dataset
   1. Try using an Excel template to collect your data